jessfuchs/cre_turnover/04_cre_classification/README.md

   (C) <code>no_detected_CRE</code>: neither a positional match nor a qualifying local same-gene prediction is detected.
   (D) <code>uncertain</code>: the reference CRE cannot be reliably projected into the target genome.
   States represent computational evidence rather than direct evidence of regulatory function.
-  Conceptually based on Kalay et al. (2010) and Arnold et al. (2014).
   </em>
 </p>